Hit enter after type your search item

-What is git merge command?
+What is git merge Command?

-As the name suggests, the merge command is used to join the histories of two or more developments.
-For example, if your main branch is the master branch and you started working on another branch called feature branch.
-You added a new feature e.g. footer for the website in that feature branch.
+For example, if your main branch is the master branch and you started working on another branch called the feature branch.

 After completing the work, you want to combine the development into the master branch.
-This is where git merge command plays its role in letting you join feature branch work into the master branch.
+This is where the git merge command plays its role in letting you join feature branch work into the master branch.

 In terms of executing the command, this is how it works at its basic: